e-m-b-a/embark/SECURITY.md

 ## Reporting a Vulnerability

-If there is a problem within the code or the dependencies feel free to contact me.
+If there is a problem within the code or the dependencies feel free to open a issue or contact the maintainer directly.